zstrangeway/ai-scaffold/.memory/systemPatterns.md

 - **Tailwind CSS for Utility-First Styling:** Enables rapid UI development without pre-defined component styles.
 - **shadcn/ui for Controlled Components:** Provides well-designed, accessible components that are copied into the project for full ownership and customization.
 - **API Gateway Pattern:** Centralizes cross-cutting concerns like auth, rate limiting, and request routing.
+- **Protocol Buffers for API Contracts:** Ensures strongly-typed, language-agnostic API definitions, facilitating reliable inter-service communication and client generation.
+- **`buf` for Protobuf Tooling:** Streamlines the generation of TypeScript and Python code from `.proto` files.
 - **i18n from the Start:** Ensures frontend applications are translation-ready by using i18n keys for all UI text.

 ## Design Patterns in Use